 DAY 3: Southdale and Galleria, Edina

-Southdale Shopping Center, in the metro suburb of Edina, was America’s first indoor shopping center when it opened in 1956.
+Southdale Shopping Center, in the suburb of Edina, was America’s first indoor shopping center when it opened in 1956.
 Updated with numerous renovations over the decades, Southdale remains a vital shopping destination.
-With three levels and 150 stores, shoppers will find Ann Taylor, Michael Kors, Banana Republic, Gap, J. Crew and discount retailer Marshalls, as well as anchors Macy’s, Herberger’s and AMC Theaters.
+With three levels and 150 stores, shoppers will find Ann Taylor, Michael Kors, Banana Republic, Gap and J. Crew, as well as anchors Macy’s and AMC Theaters.
 Specialty shops include Aveda, Coach and The Apple Store.

 Next to Southdale is Galleria, featuring unique specialty stores and distinct dining destinations in a sophisticated, relaxed atmosphere.
 Browse iconic jewelry at Tiffany and Co.
-Find men’s and women’s clothing from Danish designers at Blue Willi’s, and classic and sophisticated attire at Pendleton and Eileen Fisher.
-Peruse luxury leathers at Louis Vuitton and cutting-edge audio equipment at Bang & Olufsen.
+Find classic and sophisticated attire at Tory Burch and Eileen Fisher.
+Peruse luxury leathers at Louis Vuitton and Coach.
 Pottery Barn, Restoration Hardware and a two-story Crate and Barrel have fabulous home accessories.
-Shoppers will find the Westin Edina Galleria a perfect home base for Galleria and south metro sprees.

-TRIP EXTENDERS: Nicollet Mall & Uptown (Minneapolis) & Grand Avenue (St. Paul)
+DAY 4: Nicollet Mall & Uptown (Minneapolis) / Grand Avenue (St. Paul)

-Downtown Minneapolis features Nicollet Mall, where both sides of Nicollet Avenue are lined with hotels, restaurants, and retail and commercial businesses.
+Downtown Minneapolis features the newly renovated Nicollet Mall, where both sides of Nicollet Avenue are lined with hotels, restaurants, and retail and commercial businesses.
 Mall travel is restricted to buses and pedestrians.
 Clusters of shops are located in the IDS Center, Minneapolis City Center and Gaviidae Common.
-Large Macy’s and Target stores are on Nicollet.
-On Thursdays in the summer, Nicollet Mall hosts a farmer’s market.
-A statue on the mall marks where television character Mary Richards tossed her hat on "The Mary Tyler Moore Show."
+A flagship Target store is on Nicollet.
+On Thursdays in the summer, Nicollet Mall hosts a farmers market.
+A statue on the mall marks where TV icon Mary Richards tossed her hat on "The Mary Tyler Moore Show."

 Tucked into a residential neighborhood near the Minneapolis chain of lakes, Uptown is trendy and fun.
 The intersection of Lake Street and Hennepin Avenue has big stores and boutiques, bars and restaurants, and stylish home decor shops.
-At Calhoun Square, find unique footwear for men and women at Bay Street Shoes, gourmet cooking supplies at Kitchen Window, rock ‘n’ roll fashions at VState, and affordable housewares at CB2.
-Another nearby home furnishings destination is Design Within Reach, with uber-tasteful designer objects.
-Ragstock, Urban Outfitters and The North Face are just a few Uptown clothing stores.
-Have a meal or happy hour at the Uptown Cafeteria or on the rooftop of Stella’s.
+At Calhoun Square, find gourmet cooking supplies at Kitchen Window and affordable housewares at CB2.
+H&M, Urban Outfitters, Arc’teryx and The North Face are just a few Uptown clothing stores.
+Have a meal at Chino Latino or on the rooftop of Stella’s.